 If you have indoor/outdoor cats, I encourage short, supervised walks with a leash and harness.
 If you allow your cat outdoors unsupervised, restrict the time on very cold days to prevent frostbite.

-Odin (pictured below) is extremely athletic and goes bananas without daily outdoor exercise.
+Odin (pictured below on a foggy winter day) is extremely athletic and goes bananas without daily outdoor exercise.
 We enjoy improvised agility training on various logs on our property.
 His favorite command to perform is “jump”.
 Nothing makes him happier.
 For indoor cats, bring some of the outdoors in.
 A piece of bark or fresh twigs can be better than catnip for a scent-starved cat.

 On warmer days, open up the windows and allow some fresh air in.
 Make sure you have plenty places for cats perch near windows where they can a view and enjoy window whiffies.
 A view of a bird birder would be bonus.
 Even a mobile or whirligig will intrigue.
 We had a recent thaw, melting the snow revealing moist, naturally scented goodness.
 Cats with their highly developed sense of smell experience much of their world by scent.